tcarver9/Superstore-Sales-Analysis/README.md

 - Different customer segments do not deliver the same margin per dollar sold, which matters for targeting.

-The main workflow I followed includes:
+-The main workflow I followed includes:

 Loading and cleaning data using pandas
 Creating new features such as month, year, and profit margin